lurchmath/cust-parse-test/plan.md

       text between them) as many times as necessary to handle the extras.

 Polishing:
+ - It's silly that we have to use different words for syntactic types than for putdown operators (most of the time!) because of the coincidences of how notation strings are parsed at various times.
+Solving this is several steps:
+    - Change `addConcept()`'s putdown parsing so that it expects leaves that indicate types to be of the form `_type_` instead of `type`.
+    - Change all calls to `addConcept()` in the example converter and all tests to use this convention.
+    - Update all putdown operator names to be as natural as possible now that we have no more restrictions on naming them non-conflicting stuff.
+This will require changing them not only in the example converter, but throughout the test suite, of course.
+Note that in some cases, what needs to change is not the putdown, but the semantic type name (e.g., `sinfunc` -> `sin`).
+ - Rename all syntactic and semantic types to use upper camel case, so that they can be trivially represented in a human readable way (e.g., in a UI) as short phrases with spaces.
  - Add the capability of asking for all possible parsings, rather than just getting the first one.
     - Run tests on this, especially anywhere the test suite mentioned